Welcome to today's edition of the Rush 24-7 podcast.

 Me too.

-Uh, and I think there's a battle for the heart and soul of Republican Party going on right now, and the conservatives uh who are uh largely the majority membership of that party are under assault.
+And I think there's a battle for the heart and soul of the Republican Party going on right now.

-I mean, make it easy.
+Let me make it easy.

-This is we're back to 1976.
+This is, we're back to 1976.

 This is Ronald Reagan versus Gerald Ford.

-Uh this is Barry Goldwater versus Nelson Rockefeller.
+This is Barry Goldwater versus Nelson Rockefeller.

-There's that's all tied into this.
+That's all tied into this.

-There's so many things being done here at once, uh, and this whole immigration bill is simply a rubric to disguise the uh the true intent.
+And this whole immigration bill is simply a rubric to disguise the true intent.

-The Rayburn Office uh building gym, saying a man with a gun is in the gym uh in the uh Rayburn House office building.
+Oh, CNN and Fox are both reporting that two women came out of the Rayburn gym, the Rayburn office building gym, saying a man with a gun is in the gym in the Rayburn House office building.

-That's the latest uh that's being reported.
+That's the latest that's being reported.

-Quick timeout will continue here in just a second.
+We'll continue here in just a second.

 Stay with us.